dylanfesta/HawkesSimulator.jl/docs/src/exp_1and2D.md

 ````

 First I define the kernel, and the self-interaction weight.
-The kernel is defined through a "Population": all neurons in the same
-population have the same kernel.

 `myw` is a scaling factor (the weight of the
 autaptic connection).
 The baseline rate is given by `myinput`